 BOOK SIGNING & MOUND TREKKING:

-In March 2019, I held an International Book Launch at the Library in Scarborough, Tobago.
+In March 2019, I kicked it all off with an International Book Launch at the Library in Scarborough, Tobago.
 The highlight was an opening and closing performance by Songstress and Acoustic Guitarist, N’Zingha Job, who’s late father, Dr. Morgan Job inspired me to write Moundbuilders of Ancient America: A Legacy Reclaimed on a chance encounter in 2015.
 Dr. Job had stopped me to ask whether I was Amer-Indian.
 He told me he asked because in his work in Latin America he had met people in both Peru & Mexico whom I looked like.
 That was simply further confirmation for continuing my research and work toward publishing this book on our Black-Indigenous Muskogee/Creek Heritage.
-That was further validated when all these Ancestors (Mesoamerican & Mississippian) showed up in my, and a Maternal Uncle’s DNA test results in 2017 and 2018.
+It was further validated when all these Ancestors (Mesoamerican & Mississippian) showed up in my, and a Maternal Uncle’s DNA test results in 2017 and 2018.
+DNA does not lie……